 This section may not be construed as imposing liability upon any common carrier, or officers or employees of the common carrier, when acting within the scope of business of the common carrier.

-Prior to making delivery sales or shipping tobacco products in connection with any sales, an out-of-state retailer must meet the requirements of section 297F.031.
+Prior to making delivery sales, an out-of-state retailer must register with the commissioner of revenue as required under section 297F.031.

-(b) In addition to any penalties under chapter 297F, a distributor who fails to pay any tax due according to paragraph (a) shall pay, in addition to any other penalty, a penalty of 50 percent of the tax due but unpaid.
+(b) In addition to any penalties under chapter 297F, a retailer making delivery sales who fails to pay any tax due under chapter 297F shall pay, in addition to any other penalty, a penalty of 50 percent of the tax due but unpaid.

 All state laws that apply to in-state tobacco product retailers shall apply to Internet and mail-order sellers that sell into this state.

 Any tobacco product sold or attempted to be sold in a delivery sale that does not meet the requirements of this section is deemed to be contraband and is subject to forfeiture in the same manner as and in accordance with the provisions of section 297F.21.

 A tobacco retailer or distributor who violates this section or rules adopted under this section is subject to the following fines:

 (1) for the first violation, a fine of not more than $1,000; and

 (2) for the second and any subsequent violation, a fine of not more than $5,000.

 The attorney general may bring an action to enforce this section and may seek injunctive relief, including a preliminary or final injunction, and fines, penalties, and equitable relief and may seek to prevent or restrain actions in violation of this section by any person or any person controlling such person.
 In addition, a violation of this section is a violation of the Unlawful Trade Practices Act, sections 325D.09 to 325D.16.